MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

     :::image type="content" source="./media/edge-devtools-for-vscode-targets-launch.png" alt-text="Microsoft Edge and DevTools panel open in Visual Studio Code" lightbox="./media/edge-devtools-for-vscode-targets-launch.png":::

-1. In the Microsoft Edge address bar, navigate to the URL of the project that you want to debug.
+1. In the Microsoft Edge address bar, go to the URL of the project that you want to debug.

 <!-- ====================================================================== -->